Suletta-Majo/uhelp/README.md

 <summary>*About Tags Available for Editing*</summary>

-it's possible to specify the basically textual/rich tag syntax,
+it's possible to specify the basically [textual/rich](https://rich.readthedocs.io/en/stable/markup.html) console markup tag syntax,
 like \[blue][/blue] or \[#ffffff on blue][/]

-The tags that are likely to be used in uhelp are defined in the rich\_theme\_manager directory included with the program.
+The tags that are likely to be used in uhelp are defined in the [rich\_theme\_manager](https://pypi.org/project/rich-theme-manager/) directory included with the program.
 \[codez], \[warning] .etc

 </details>